dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 If you wish to override and disable this feature, you can opt-out on a per-entry basis.

 For GitHub App entries, add the following setting to your .dockstore.yml files.
-This is a workflow-wide setting that will affect ALL branches/tags; only set this as needed in a main branch.
+This is an entry-wide setting that will affect ALL branches/tags; only set this as needed in a main branch.
 For more information, view the :doc:`full .dockstore.yml template </assets/templates/template>` for your entry which includes an explanation of this field.

 .. code-block:: yaml